giantmonkey/gomus-api-doc/source/includes/v4/_annual_tickets.md

 # Annual Tickets

-After the purchase of an annual ticket, the customer receives an e-mail with a link to the shop with a token.
-Only one personalization will be allowed per `ticket_sale`.
+After the purchase of annual ticket(s), the customer receives an e-mail with a link to the shop with a token.
+The order contains annual ticket(s) and each annual ticket has one or more personalization(s).
 You can personalize with `customer` and `customer_address` which are belong to each `order` or the personalization can reference other customer or none at all.

 ## Find an order